-British mezzo-soprano Diana Montague sings Marthe Schwertlein (Faust) in The Royal Opera's 2013/14 Season.
-Montague made her Royal Opera debut in 1979 as Tebaldo (Don Carlo), returning the same year to sing Third Flowermaiden (Parsifal).
-She has since sung roles including Nicklausse (Les Contes d’Hoffmann), Annio (La clemenza di Tito), Fox (The Cunning Little Vixen), Wellgunde (Der Ring des Nibelungen), Dorabella (Così fan tutte), Meg Page (Falstaff), Háta (The Bartered Bride), Magdalene (Die Meistersinger von Nürnberg), Marcellina (Le nozze di Figaro), Madame Larina (Eugene Onegin) and Gertrude (Roméo et Juliette).
+British mezzo-soprano Diana Montague made her Royal Opera debut in 1979 as Tebaldo (Don Carlo), returning the same year to sing Third Flowermaiden (Parsifal).
+She has since sung roles including Nicklausse (Les Contes d’Hoffmann), Annio (La clemenza di Tito), Fox (The Cunning Little Vixen), Wellgunde (Der Ring des Nibelungen), Dorabella (Così fan tutte), Meg Page (Falstaff), Háta (The Bartered Bride), Magdalene (Die Meistersinger von Nürnberg), Marcellina (Le nozze di Figaro), Madame Larina (Eugene Onegin), Gertrude (Roméo et Juliette) and Marthe Schwertlein (Faust) for The Royal Opera.

 Diana Montague as Marthe Schwertlein and Sonya Yoncheva as Marguerite in Faust, The Royal Opera, © ROH / Bill Cooper 2014